What Is Equivalent Fraction To 1/3

 There are two primary methods to find equivalent fractions: multiplying and dividing.

 Multiplying: To find an equivalent fraction by multiplying, you multiply both the numerator and the denominator by the same number.
-For example, to find an equivalent fraction for 1/3, you can multiply both the numerator and the denominator by 2: 1/3 * (2/2) = 2/6 So, 2/6 is an equivalent fraction of 1/3.
+As an example, to find an equivalent fraction for 1/3, you can multiply both the numerator and the denominator by 2: 1/3 * (2/2) = 2/6 So, 2/6 is an equivalent fraction of 1/3.

 Practical Applications